[HISTORY: Adopted by the Mayor and Council of the Borough of Edgewater 8-19-2019 by Ord. No. 2019-009. Amendments noted where applicable.]

 Minimize prolonged business interruptions;

-Minimize damage to public facilities and utilities, such as water and gas mains, electric, telephone and sewer lines, streets and bridges located in areas of special flood hazard;
+Minimize damage to public facilities and utilities, such as water and gas mains, electric, telephone and sewer lines, streets, bridges located in areas of special flood hazard;

 Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas;